-These endeavors to utilize a non-SST based Niño3.4 Index are now set aside due in large part to the robust observational record of SST and the noisy nature of atmospheric variables.
+These endeavors to utilize a non-SST based Niño3.4 index are now set aside due in large part to the robust observational record of SST and the noisy nature of atmospheric variables.
 Next, we turn to defining what will constitute an ENSO event in our experiments.
 Presently the National Oceanic and Atmospheric Administration Climate Prediction Center defines the climatological base period from which we calculate the departure from the current value and define an ENSO event as 1981-2010.
 We depart from this definition due to the robust warming trend in tropical SST in the Pacific both during the 1966-2005 comparison, and in 2030-2069 model runs, which show continued warming of the tropical Pacific.
 The detrended 40-year average produces a more realistic assessment of the base climate from which a particular ENSO event would evolve.
 This avoids the trap of identifying spurious ENSO events toward the end of the time series, which are really artifacts of the warming trend.
 Ideally, a climatological period in a rapidly changing climate would span less than 40 years.
 However, longer term natural trends in Pacific SST variability, including extended ENSO warm or cold periods, force use of a lengthy climatological base period to avoid comparing variability against a climatology that also includes that same variability.

 The ENSO parameters evaluated are amplitude and frequency.
-El Niño amplitude is defined here as the peak anomaly value () found during each El Niño event in the time series.
-La Niña amplitude is defined here as the mean negative peak anomaly value () found during each ENSO event in the time series.
+El Niño amplitude is defined here as the peak anomaly value (in K) found during each El Niño event in the time series.
+La Niña amplitude is defined here as the mean negative peak anomaly value (in K) found during each ENSO event in the time series.
 Frequency is counted as the number of warm and cold events in each 40-year time slice.
 These parameters are chosen because ENSO frequency and amplitude have particular importance as global climate drivers.

 The ENSO frequency and amplitude calculated in each ensemble member of each experiment (G1-G4) are compared 1) to other ensemble members from the same model for the same experiment, if available, 2) to their respective control runs, 3) to runs from other models with the same experimental design and 4) with different experimental designs, 5) to historical model runs, and 6) to observations.
 From this we seek to identify significant differences between model output from geoengineering scenarios, global warming, and historical runs compared to each other and to observations, as well as differences between models running the same G1-G4 experiment.
 Not only do we seek to analyze differences in ENSO amplitude and frequency between different scenarios, but we also seek to identify ENSO tendencies specific to particular models.
 The discussion below includes the successes and limitations of CMIP5 GCMs in depicting ENSO.